- DPO's Blog

 - The GDPR Guy to help organisations comply with GDPR

-- GDPR weekly show
+- GDPR weekly show for recent news items about data protection

 - Data Protection: A Practical Guide to UK and EU Law by Peter Carey